immersive-web/webxr/explainer.md

 ```

 Ensuring context compatibility with an XR device through either method may have side effects on other graphics resources in the page, such as causing the entire user agent to switch from rendering using an integrated GPU to a discrete GPU.

+If the system's underlying XR device changes (signaled by the `devicechange` event on the `navigator.xr` object) any previously set context compatibility bits will be cleared, and `makeXRCompatible` will need to be called again prior to using the context with a `XRWebGLLayer`.

 ### Main render loop